quirinpa/vim.css/README.md

 # Key Concepts

 **Commands** are usually the first letter of many of the classes of vim.css.
-They specify the category upon which to act, or what to do.
+They specify the category upon which to act, or what operation to perform.
 Commands may have two letters.
-In this case they also specify the operation to perform.
+In this case they specify both.
-There are exemptions, commands of a single letter that perform operations, and ones that are meant to be combined with others.
+There are also commands that are only meant to be combined with others.

 **Command parameters** use labels to specify values for commands.
 If you omit a parameter either a default value is used, or all values are assumed.

 The following sections are separated by category.
 The titles of their sub-sections